Kubermatic branding element

 NOTE: It is not advisable to use the hostpath volume type in a production environment.

-How to Create a PersistentVolumeClaim in Kubernetes
+How to Create a PersistentVolumeClaim (PVC) in Kubernetes

 Now that the PersistentVolume has been successfully created, the next step is to create a PVC that will claim the volume.
 Creating a PersistentVolumeClaim is similar to the method used to create the PersistentVolume above, with a few differences in terms of its properties and values.
 The value of the kind property will be PersistentVolumeClaim.
 The resources.request.storage field will also be added, and the value will be the provisioned PV capacity value (so 3Gi in our case).

-The configuration will look like the manifest file below:
+Your configuration will look like the manifest file below:

 apiVersion: v1